Spin-dependent metastable He ($2^3S$) atom scattering from ferromagnetic surfaces: Potential application to polarized-gas production: Results

 Figure ~\ref{fig:IRA}(b) summarizes the F-N ratios ($R\rm{_P}$ and $R\rm{_{A}}$), which reflect the efficiency of the spin-flop scattering (as determined for the four surfaces).
-The inset shows the results for multiple experiments on H-terminated Fe$_3$O$_4$(100), with error bars estimated assuming a Poisson distribution of the measured counts.
-The results show that (i) the F-N ratio for clean Fe$_3$O$_4$(100) is higher than that for H-terminated Fe$_3$O$_4$(100), although spin polarization at the Fermi level ($E\rm{_F}$) is higher on the H-terminated surface~\cite{PhysRevB.81.193402}. (ii) A difference between $R\rm{_P}$ and $R\rm{_{A}}$ is discernible for the Fe$_3$O$_4$ surfaces, but is less clear when considering the results of multiple runs. (iii) The F-N ratio determined for a multilayer benzene-covered surface is clearly lower than that for other surfaces, and (iv) the F-N ratio for the magnetic Fe$_3$O$_4$ and non-magnetic Cu(100) surfaces do not differ significantly.
+The values of F-N ratio derived from the data taken at different experimental runs are plotted in the inset with statistical error bars.
+The averaged values of these data points are plotted for clean and H-terminated Fe$_3$O$_4$ surfaces in the main part of Fig.~\ref{fig:IRA}(b).
+The error bars shown include the distribution of these data points.
+The large distribution of the F-N ratio for different runs might originate from the fact that the He* scattering seems to be sensitive to surface defects and/or the adsorption of minute impurity species contained in the He* beam.
+Better control of such parameters would allow us to discuss more details of the spin-dependent He* scattering in the future.
+The results show that (i) the F-N ratio for clean Fe$_3$O$_4$(100) is higher than that for H-terminated Fe$_3$O$_4$(100), although spin polarization at $E\rm{_F}$ is higher on the H-terminated surface~\cite{PhysRevB.81.193402}. (ii) A difference between $R\rm{_P}$ and $R\rm{_{A}}$ is discernible for the Fe$_3$O$_4$ surfaces, but is less clear when considering the results of multiple runs. (iii) The F-N ratio determined for a multilayer benzene-covered surface is clearly lower than that for other surfaces, and (iv) the F-N ratios for the magnetic Fe$_3$O$_4$ and nonmagnetic Cu(100) surfaces do not differ significantly.

 Figure~\ref{fig:IRA}(c) summarizes the $A\rm{_{He*}}$ values, which reflect the spin orientation dependence of the He* survival probability.
 The results indicate that $A\rm{_{He*}}$ for the clean Fe$_3$O$_4$ surface is higher than that for the H-terminated surface, although the spin polarization at $E\rm{_F}$ is lower on the clean Fe$_3$O$_4$(100) surface.
 The much lower $A\rm{_{He*}}$ on multilayer benzene reflects the fact that the topmost layer of multilayer benzene is nearly unpolarized.